query-crew/titanium-banking/account/README.md

-# User Microservice
+# Account Microservice

-The User microservice was built to create, obtain, and maintain account and account types data.
+The Account microservice was built to create, obtain, and maintain account and account types data.

 ## Installation